Middleware

 1— continue chain execution0— stop execution (main handler will not be called)

-Global middleware are configured in config.json and apply to all server routes:
+Global middleware are configured in config.json and apply to all HTTP server routes.
+The names in the array refer to middleware registered in the registry (see below):

 {